vicchimenti/funnelback-proxy-dev/README.md

 ## Repository Usage

-This repository is connected directly to production systems.
-Access is restricted to authorized collaborators only.
+This repository is a development environment for testing improvements to the production Funnelback proxy system.
+Changes made here can be tested thoroughly before implementation in the production environment.

 ### For Collaborators